OpenSky Symposium: Call for Papers

 There are paid full-time posts available, ideally to be in Zurich, Switzerland or Tallinn, Estonia (with remote locations also possible.)

 About the OpenSky Network

 The OpenSky Network is a non-profit community-based receiver network which has been continuously collecting air traffic surveillance data since 2013.
 Unlike other networks, OpenSky keeps the complete unfiltered raw data and makes it accessible to academic and institutional researchers.
-With over 20 trillion ADS-B, Mode S, TCAS and FLARM messages collected from more than 2500 sensors around the world, the OpenSky Network exhibits the largest air traffic surveillance dataset of its kind.
+With over 20 trillion ADS-B, Mode S, TCAS and FLARM messages collected from more than 3000 sensors around the world, the OpenSky Network exhibits the largest air traffic surveillance dataset of its kind.
 The mission of our non-profit association is to support open global air traffic research by universities and other not-for-profit institutions.